portalhugger/Probability-Zero/plans.md

 ## PHASE II
 "fabrication phase"

+* all progress is destroyed
-* mass fabrication is now unlocked
+* mass fabrication is now unlocked, but research is re-locked

 ## PHASE III
 "scanning phase"

+* scanning is now unlocked,

 ## PHASE IV